ArchitectSystematicTechnology/HyperNetVPNServer/float/roles/log-collector/README.md

 over syslog/tcp (with SSL) and store them locally for search and aggregation purposes.

+Logs are only written to disk in the centralized collector, all process logs are gathered by journald (which stores them in memory).
+Anonymization is also performed centrally on the collector, so that only anonymized logs are ever persisted to disk.

 ## Log types

 There are three main log types at the moment, though more might be